zlogic/cybervision/README.md

 * If the filename ends with `.ply`, this will save a 3D [PLY binary file](https://en.wikipedia.org/wiki/PLY_(file_format)).
 * If the filename ends with `.png`, this will save a PNG depth map file.
 * If the filename ends with `.jpg`, this will save a JPEG depth map file.

+⚠️ The optimal image size is 1024x1024 (or similar).
+Using larger images will result in increased processing times, increased memory usage, and run into GPU hardware limitations.
+Smaller images might not have enough details.

 ### GPU details